-Michael Kafoglis is an Advisor in Houston, TX, responsible for serving Hill Investment Group’s Hill and Hilltop clients.
+Michael Kafoglis is an Advisor in responsible for serving Hill Investment Group’s Hill and Hilltop clients.
 Michael comes to Hill Investment Group with seven years of experience at one of the largest investment institutions in the country, where he served as an advisor to high-net-worth families in corporate America.
 Michael focuses on education and making families’ financial lives simple and worry-free so they can focus on what they care about most.

 As the son of a consultant turned teacher turned financial planner, I grew up with a unique view of investing.
 The concepts of compounding, diversification, and patience were taught to me at a young age.
 I saw the power of discipline at work in 2008 when my dad explained why he wasn’t panicking.

 Years later, as an advisor, I found that my financial education was not the norm but the exception.
 After recognizing the lack of clarity and simplicity in the ever-expanding universe of investment products, I found myself aligning with Hill Investment Group to help bring the same confidence in the investing principles that I was taught to the select clients we get to serve.

 The Kafoglises (or the “Kafogli”) are a very tight group.
 My sister, Clare, and I, both live within minutes of our parents in Houston.
 My oldest brother Dan lives north of Chicago with my two young nephews.
 We all come together at least once a year at the family lake house in Antioch, Illinois.